prmawyer/crapi/README.md

 For more deployment options visit [the setup instructions](docs/setup.md) for more details.
 ---

-To know more about challenges in crAPI.
-Visit [challenges]
+To know more about challenges in crAPI, visit [challenges].
 ----

 [challenges]: docs/challenges.md